AdobeDocs/uxp-photoshop/src/pages/guides/theme-awareness/index.md

 * Dark
 * Light
 * Lightest

+If your plugin is not theme aware, it can look out of place (or possibly have unreadable text) when the user switches themes.
+It's very straightforward to add theme awareness to your plugin, so there's really no reason not to.

+## Built-in Theme Colors

 The easiest way to make your plugin theme-aware is to make use of a CSS feature called `CSS variables`.
 CSS variables are just what they sound like: a way to have dynamic property definitions in CSS.